Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: DECENTRALIZED CONTROL

-\begin{proof} For simplicity, consider the case where eq. (\ref{eq:cont}) has a binary output.
+\begin{proof} For simplicity, consider the case where eq. (\ref{eq:cont}) yields a binary output.
 The storage function is defined as

-where $K_i$ $(i = 1, \dots, 8)$ are constants, and $u_{ri} \in [Un,Up]$.
+where $K_i$ $(i = 1, \dots, 8)$ are constants, and $u_{ri} \in [U_n,U_p]$.
 The derivative of eq. (\ref{eq:storage}) is

 which demonstrates the passivity.
-As a result, the asymptotic stability of the error is guaranteed for ASSC.
-See Amano et al. \cite{c17} using hyperstability theorem \cite{c31,c32} for the continuous value output in eq. (\ref{eq:cont}). \end{proof}
+As a result, asymptotic stability of the error is guaranteed for the ASSC.
+Further details regarding the continuous value output in eq. (\ref{eq:cont}) can be found in Amano et al. \cite{c17} using the hyperstability theorem \cite{c31,c32}. \end{proof}